onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 journalctl -u onedatify.service -f
 ```

-After the deployment is complete, the following message will be shown, with connection details for administration panel for the Oneprovider instance:
+After the deployment is complete, the following message will be shown, with connection details for administration panel

-![step 5][28]
+for the Oneprovider instance:

+![screen-onedatify_step_5][]

 ## Graphical wizard